zigeorge/FreeNowAssessment/README.md

 Task 1
 -----
-Loading data from given [api] and show in a list
+Loading data from given [api] and showing them in a list.

 Task 2
 -----
 Implement a map Activity/Fragment with Google Maps.
 Show all available vehicles on the map.
 Use the bounds of the map to request the vehicles.
-The map should zoom and center on a specific vehicle when it is selected in the previously implemented list.
+The map should zoom in and center on a specific vehicle when it is selected in the previously implemented list.

 ## Project structure
 The project is structured following the guideline of [Android Architecture Components].
-The `ui` package contains `activity` and `fragments` which renders the data in screen and `viewModel` is used to contain and manage the state.
+The `ui` package contains `activity` and `fragments` which renders the data on the screen and `viewModel` is used to contain and manage the state.
-Additionally there is a `vo` package and `adapter` package which contains `ViewObject` and adapters.
+Additionally there are `vo` and `adapter` packages which contain `ViewObject` and `adapters`.
-The `repositories` and `data` packages are part of data layer where `repositories` handles the business logic.
+The `repositories` and `data` packages are part of the data layer where `repositories` handle the business logic.
 The `data` package contains `retrofit` client for API calls and `room` for local data storage and sync.
-To manage dependencies between components `dagger-hilt` is used and the module is kept in `di` package `other` package contains followings
+To manage dependencies between components `dagger-hilt` is used and the module is kept in `di` package `other` package contains the followings
-- [ConnectivityObserver][17] helps to observe connectivity.
+- [ConnectivityObserver][17] helps to observe connectivity
-- [BitmapHelper][18] helps to draw marker from vector drawable.
+- [BitmapHelper][18] helps to draw marker from vector drawable
-- [Constants][19] constant object/values.
+- [Constants][19] constant object/values
-- [Ext][20] extension functions or helper functions classes.
-`Clean` architecture and `SOLID` principle has been strictly maintain during the process of development.
+- [Ext][20] extension functions or helper functions `Clean` architecture and `SOLID` principle has been strictly maintain during the process of the development.
-`Unit Test`, `Integration Test` and `E2E Testing` is also respectively implemented.
+`Unit Test`, `Integration Test` and `E2E Testing` has also been respectively implemented.

 ## Generic
 In [MainActivity][1] [Navigation Component] is used to host all the `fragments` in the `NavHostFragment`.